 Do you know a dark sky advocate who deserves recognition for their work protecting the night from light pollution?
-Whether they are an up-and-coming defender of the dark, an innovator in the lighting industry, or a longtime advocate for the night, IDA would like to celebrate their commitment to the dark sky movement.
+Whether they have dedicated decades to reducing light pollution, brought innovative dark sky solutions to the lighting industry, or are an up-and-coming defender of the dark, the International Dark-Sky Association would like to celebrate their commitment to the dark sky movement.

 2020 IDA Awards